BSU Catalog Home | Modern Languages Course Descriptions

 Hagg-Sauer Hall 218-755-2880

-Dr. Kathleen Meyer (Chair; firstname.lastname@example.org), Mr. Ben Burgess, Ms. Lisa Graefe, Ms. April Larson, Dr. Blanca Rivera, Dr. Miriam Rivera-Hokanson, Dr. Anton Treuer, Ms. Xiaovi (Eva) Wang
+Dr. Blanca Rivera (Chair; firstname.lastname@example.org), Mr. Ben Burgess, Ms. Lisa Graefe, Ms. April Larson, Dr. Miriam Rivera-Hokanson, Dr. Anton Treuer, Ms. Xiaovi (Eva) Wang

 While Americans are traditionally viewed as monolingual, other countries routinely include language study as an essential part of a general education.
 In a world that is increasingly interconnected and interrelated, the development of a globally educated populace is crucial.
 Second language learning is a vital part of such an education.